-The regiment saw action in 1775 at the Battle of Bunker Hill, the capture of Fort Ticonderoga (Capt.
+The regiment saw action in 1775 at the Battle of Bunker Hill (Capt.
+William Coit's company), the capture of Fort Ticonderoga (Capt.
 Edward Mott's company) and the Siege of Boston.

-In 1776 participated in the Battle of Long Island, Kips Bay, and the Battle of White Plains.
+In 1776 participated in the Battle of Long Island, Kips Bay, Harlem Heights, and was present at the Battle of White Plains.

 The 6th Connecticut Militia Regiment, a provincial regiment, was raised on May 1, 1775, under the command of Col. Samuel Holden Parsons.
 In June, under the "1st establishment" of the Continental Army, Col Samuel Parsons was ordered by the Governor to proceed to Boston with his 1st Company.
 Col. Parsons arrived in Cambridge, MA on June 15, 1775.
 Here, he met up with Capt.
 William Coit of New London and Capt.
 Return Jonathan Meigs.
 Coit had outfitted and trained his company and marched to Cambridge.
 Capt.
 Coit had been assigned to the 6 Connecticut Militia but in October, 1775, was asked by Gen. Washington to take command of the privateer ship "Harrison".
 Coit, by trade, was a captain of a ship.
 On June 17, 1775, The Battle of Breeds Hill commenced.
 Just prior to the 3rd British assault, Gen. Israel Putnam ordered his son to bring up more Connecticut troops and to place them at the rail fence in support of Col. Thomas Knowleton.
 Arriving in time, Parsons and Coit helped defend the retreating Americans and held their own against a determined enemy.
 In August, to promote cohesion among the various colonial units, regiments were given precedence by Washington and the 6th Connecticut was also designated the "13th Regiment of Foot."